hanzodao/app/README.md

    - Contains Vite-injected variables for the React application
    - In production, these also need to be manually configured as "secrets" in the Cloudflare Dashboard

+## Localization

+### API Key

+Obtain your API key from https://www.deepl.com/pro-api?cta=header-pro-api Set it to VITE_APP_DEEPL_API_KEY in .env.local

+### Setup

+npm install axios

+### Localize

+Run `node scripts/localize.js`

+Only new strings are automatically translated.
+Translations can be manually updated, based on professional reviews or community feedback.
+The script does not modify existing translations.

 ## Feature flags

 ### Setup